 Published: July 2016

 We decided to write about this grant in order to share the rationale for our interest in gene drives.
-This page is a summary of the reasoning behind our decision to make the grant; it was not written by the grant investigator(s).
+This page is a summary of the reasoning behind our decision to recommend the grant; it was not written by the grant investigator(s).

 Foundation for the National Institutes of Health staff reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $1,228,845 to the Foundation for the National Institutes of Health (FNIH) to form a working group to support development of a consensus pathway for field testing modified mosquitoes with driving transgenes.
+The Open Philanthropy Project recommended a grant of $1,228,845 to the Foundation for the National Institutes of Health (FNIH) to form a working group to support development of a consensus pathway for field testing modified mosquitoes with driving transgenes.